GeekBoy02/csChat/README.md

 - `!attributes`: Displays your character's current attributes, including speed, intellect, and luck.

+- `!users`: Displays a list of all connected users.

-- `!users`: Displays a list of all connected users in the game.
+- `!local`: Displays a list of all nearby users in the game.

 - `![username] [message]`: Send a private message to a specific user by mentioning their username.

 problems:
-    users not loading
+    Deserialization now working with Quest-Class